A two-minute read on what prompts people to sell up and buy elsewhere.

 Most people looking to move home fall into one of eight categories.
 Learn what these categories are so that you can fine-tune your property selling strategy.

-- Mortgage Freestylers – This group is looking to restructure their finances.
-They aim to sell, buy a cheaper property and live mortgage-free (hopefully with extra cash to spend later).
+7. Mortgage Freestylers – This group is looking to restructure their finances.
+They aim to sell up, buy a cheaper property and live mortgage-free (hopefully with a few extra quid to spend in their retirement).

 When marketing and presenting your property, think carefully about who is most likely to buy it and promote your home accordingly.